javeedchida/temperateprogrammer/README.md

 # The Temperate Programmer
-This repository houses some of my experimental code showcased at [http://portal.temperateprogrammer.com:8080] (portal.temperateprogrammer.com).
+This repository houses some of my experimental code running at [portal.temperateprogrammer.com](http://portal.temperateprogrammer.com:8080).